rancher/terraform-provider-rancher2/.github/ISSUE_TEMPLATE/bug_report.md

 - What is the role of the user logged in?
 (Admin/Cluster Owner/Cluster Member/Project Owner/Project Member/Custom)
   - If custom, define the set of permissions:

+### Provider Information
+- What is the version of the Rancher v2 Terraform Provider in use?
+- What is the version of Terraform in use?

 ### Describe the bug
 <!--A clear and concise description of what the bug is.-->